 What is a “buy-on”?
 A buy on is a skater purchasing time on MSC private skating session that the skater is not registered for but qualifies to skate on.

 Who can buy-on?
-If you are in StarSkater or are a junior, intermediate or senior skater you have the opportunity to “buy-on” to a session that you are not registered for but qualify to skate on.
+If you are in StarSkate or are a junior, intermediate or senior skater you have the opportunity to “buy-on” to a session that you are not registered for but qualify to skate on.
 Often, this happens when a coach, skater and/or parent wants an extra session to provide time to work on a difficult skating skill, or when preparing for a test or competition.
 Please note: if a session is “full”, then buy-ons are not allowed.

 How do I know if I qualify to buy-on to a session?
 If you are a junior skater, you are able to skate on Jr. sessions, senior skaters skate on Sr. sessions etc. If the session is an OPEN session, all levels of skaters are allowed on this ice time.
 Brand new junior skaters and very advanced senior skaters should take precautions and should discuss with their coach if that particular open session is a good fit.

 How do I purchase a “Buy-on”?
 When you choose to come for an extra Buy-on session and BEFORE stepping onto the ice, you must:

 - Purchase Buy-On tickets through the MSC Uplifter website here and "purchase products".
 The cost is $4.50 per 15 min, for MSC skaters, or 1 ticket per 15 min.
-Please note: a full session must be purchased, ie. pay for 45 min (3 tickets) on a 45 min session - with the exception of stroking/enhancement.
-Buy on skaters are not permitted to buy onto stroking/group development/enhancement sessions.
+Please note: a full session must be purchased, ie. pay for 45 min (3 tickets) on a 45 min session.
+Sessions with Group Development cannot be shortened, GD is not optional.

 - Sign into the Buy-on book with the music player for the session.

 - Ensure that you have the skater’s full name, session(s), date, and ticket number from your receipt for payment.

-- Out-of-club skaters may purchase Buy-On tickets for $5 per 15 mins, or $20 for 1 hour, payable by cash or cheque.
+- Out-of-club skaters may purchase Buy-On tickets for $5 per 15 mins, or $20 for 1 hour, purchased through Uplifter.